Vietnam's Next Top Model: Season five

 In its fifth season, Vietnam's Next Top Model crowned two winners: Quang Hùng and Nguyễn Oanh.
 Viewer reaction was negative, with the audience considering Oanh's victory undeserved.
 Xuân Lan later told the press that Oanh was a worthy winner, and the producers had received approval from the format distributor for two winners.
 According to finale host Tùng Leo, the photos from the live photo shoot were not shown because of the venue's poor lighting.

+Season nine - Be Unique

+After Vietnam's Next Top Model season 8 ended in 2017.
+In 2019, MultiMedia JSC will produce Vietnam's Next Top Model season 9 was announced with the theme "Be Unique", supermodel Võ Hoàng Yến was announced as host, season 4 winner Mâu Thủy was announced as professional consultant and Nam Trung was announced as creative director.
+At the same time, the Top Model Online 2019 contest was also held to find contestants.

+However, due to the impact of the COVID-19 pandemic globally and Vietnam in 2020, the contest was postponed indefinitely.
+In 2025, that the show will returned as the Top Model Online 2024 contest was held.
+And the panel of judges also changed almost entirely, because two judges, Võ Hoàng Yến and Mâu Thủy, had children after the contest was postponed for 6 years.